andresmesad09/andresmesad09/README.md

 ## I´m a husband, business administrator, Data Science and Backend student!

 - 🔭 I’m currently working on improving my developer and data science skills
-- 🌱 I’m currently learning more Python 🐍 JavaScript and R. I like to learn every day.
+- 🌱 I’m currently learning more Python 🐍  Bash and SQL.
+I like to learn every day.
-- 💬 Ask me about Excel, Python 🐍 and R. Coming soon: JavaScript.
+- 💬 Ask me about Excel, Python 🐍 and SQL.
+Coming soon: Bash.
 - ⚡ Fun fact: I love to play soccer ⚽ Barcelona and Atletico Nacional Fan!
-- 🥅 2020 Goals: Initiate my portfolio website.
+- 🥅 2022 Goals: Learning about Data Engineering.

 ---